ARES: Adaptive, Reconfigurable, Erasure coded, atomic Storage: The Protocol

+Clients discover the configuration that follows a $\tup{c,*}$ in the sequence by contacting a subset of servers in $\servers{c}$ and collecting their $nextC$ variables.
+Every client in $\idSet$ maintains a local variable $cseq$ that is expected to be some subsequence of $\gseq$.
+Initially, at every client the value of $cseq$ is $\tup{c_0,F}$.
+We use the notation $\cseq{x}$ (a caret over some name) to denote state variables that assume values from the domain $\{\confSet \cup \{\bot\}\}\times\{P,F\}$.

+Reconfiguration clients may introduce new configurations, each associated with a unique configuration identifier from $\confSet$.
+Multiple clients may concurrently attempt to introduce different configurations for same next link in $\gseq$. \ares{} uses consensus to resolve such conflicts: \nn{a subset of servers in $\servers{c}$, in each configuration $c$, implements a distributed consensus service (such as Paxos~\cite{L98}, RAFT~\cite{Raft}) , denoted by $\consensus{c}$. } The reconfiguration service consists of two major components: $(i)$ \myemph{sequence traversal}, responsible of discovering a recent configuration in $\gseq$, and $(ii)$ \myemph{reconfiguration operation} that installs new configurations in $\gseq$.

-\myparagraph{Sequence Traversal.} Any \textit{read/write/reconfig} operation $\op$ utilizes the sequence traversal mechanism to discover the latest state of the global configuration sequence, as well as to ensure that such a state is discoverable by any subsequent operation $\op'$.
-The sequence parsing consists of three actions: $(i)$ \act{get-next-config}(), $(ii)$ \act{put-config}(), and $(iii)$ \act{read-config}().
-We do present their specification and implementations as follows (Fig.~\ref{algo:parser}):
+\myparagraph{Sequence Traversal.} Any \act{read/write/reconfig} operation $\op$ utilizes the sequence traversal mechanism to discover the latest state of the global configuration sequence, as well as to ensure that such a state is discoverable by any subsequent operation $\op'$. \kmk{See Fig.~\ref{fig:reconfig} for an example execution in the case of a reconfig operation.} \nn{In a high level, a client starts by collecting the $nextC$ variables from a quorum of servers in a configuration $c$, such that $\tup{c,F}$ is the last finalized configuration in that client's local $cseq$ variable (or $c_0$ if no other finalized configuration exists).
+If any server $s$ returns a $nextC$ variable such that $nextC.cfg\neq\bot$, then the client $(i)$ adds $nextC$ in its local $cseq$, $(ii)$ propagates $nextC$ in a quorum of servers in $\servers{c}$, and $(iii)$ repeats this process in the configuration $nextC.cfg$.
+The client terminates when all servers reply with $nextC.cfg=\bot$.} More precisely, the sequence parsing consists of three actions (see Alg.~\ref{algo:parser}):